 2. Influence from Father

-If a man tends to over drink there is a possibility that his genes might change .
-If passed down, those changes may pass down to their kids or even the gran kids and chances of getting conditions like autism, diabetes, and cancer is maximum.
+If a man tends to over drink, there is a possibility that his genes might change.
+If passed down, those changes may pass down to their kids, or even the grandkids and chances of getting conditions like autism, diabetes, and cancer are maximum.

 3. A Weighty Discovery

 What you eat and how much you exercise isn’t the whole story when it comes to your size.
-The genes also plays a part.
-Researchers have discovered that some people’s genes tends to push them toward a higher than healthy weight.
+The genes also play a part.
+Researchers have discovered that some people’s genes tend to push them toward a higher than healthy weight.